rastegarpanah/rastegarpanah.github.io/_pages/about.md

 In recent years I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.

-I have received a Ph.D. in computer science from Boston University.
+I have received a PhD in computer science from Boston University.
 My PhD advisors were Professor Mark Crovella and Professor Krishna Gummadi.
 Before joining BU I received a M.Sc. in computer science from Univeristy of Bonn.